 Snoring is a large problem for many people, although it is often one that people are reluctant to admit to.
-There seems to be a bit of an embarrassment in saying that you some and it causes you problems.
-For others it may seem that it is too trivial to go and see the doctor about and besides fitting you with a cumbersome mask that you have to wear every night, what can a doctor do?
-Well, there is always surgery but that is not particularly effective and can have painful recovery periods.
+There seems to be a bit of an embarrassment in saying that you snore heavily and it causes you problems.
+For others it may seem like it is too trivial to go and see the doctor about and besides fitting you with a cumbersome mask that you have to wear every night, what can a doctor do?
+Well, there is always surgery, but that is not particularly effective and can have painful recovery periods.
 It can also be very expensive as many health insurance companies do not consider snoring a medical problem.
 So what is the alternative?

 Snoring Remedies That Do Work (For Some People)

 One of the most effective ways to reduce or even stop snoring is a change of lifestyle.
 The 3 best methods, that do work for some people are:

 - Reduce alcohol consumption

 These will actually be very effective for many people.
 For others, for whom the cause of snoring is different they won’t be effective for reducing your snoring but they will help your general health.
 However, speaking from personal experience, that is easier said than done.

 What to Look For When Buying an Anti-Snoring Remedy

 Firstly there are 1,000s of anti-snoring devices for sale on the internet, some are very effective at stopping snoring; others not so much.
 Firstly, regardless of what any advertiser claims, no product will cure snoring.
 The only thing that an anti-snoring device will do is stop you from snoring while you are using it.